gpjp-hades/Backend/docs/readme.md

 > You seriously think, I'm going to describe the whole app here?
 > Ok, fine...

-We use the [Slim Framework](https://www.slimframework.com/) for routing and I've build basic framework structure around it.
+We use the [Slim Framework](https://www.slimframework.com/) for routing and a basic structure around it.

 ### Here are some important folders
 * **app**